jaspector

 No city-specific inspection hours were published; thin data

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Whitesville City Clerk, with OMPC support for building and electrical permitting functions before applying.
+Source: City of Whitesville City Clerk, with OMPC support for building and electrical permitting functions ↗

 Whitesville does not publish a city-specific threshold list online.
 OMPC's public permit pamphlets and forms, which identify Whitesville in their service area, indicate permits are required for new construction, additions, structural alterations, and separate electrical, HVAC, plumbing, floodplain, sign, and pool work as applicable.

+Not all construction work requires a permit in Whitesville, KY.
 The following work is generally exempt: No Whitesville-only exempt-work list was posted online; OMPC's countywide permit pamphlets, which identify Whitesville in their service area, say no building permit is needed for non-structural roof-covering replacement; OMPC's countywide permit pamphlets say no building permit is needed for non-structural siding replacement; OMPC's countywide permit pamphlets say no building permit is needed for non-structural window replacement; Fences are described by OMPC as not needing a permit, but height, setback, easement, and utility conflicts still need review; Private sidewalks and driveways are described by OMPC as not needing a building permit, but drainage, cut/fill, and right-of-way review may still apply.
 Note: Confirm with Whitesville City Hall or OMPC before proceeding with exempt work.
 Routing uncertainty means verification is important.
+When in doubt, confirm with the local building department before starting work.